 Now think of the human virome.
 If we learn to control the harmful viruses in our bodies, we can develop into more powerful organisms.
-The same applies to your IT infrastructure.
+The same applies to your IT infrastructure security.
 You can rid your business of any cyber threat that infects every part of it like a virus if you know how to take care of your company’s immune system.
 A solid cybersecurity strategy is your means of preventing unauthorized access to your systems.

-Main Levels to Approach IT Infrastructure Protection
+Main Levels of IT Infrastructure Security

 Can you imagine that a cyberattack happens once every 39 seconds?
 In fact, more than 2000 cyberattacks are launched daily against internet-connected, unprotected systems.